transmute-industries/sidetree.js/packages/did-method-ion/docs/install-ion-dev.md

 [Control A + D]
 ```

-## Section 03 Sending a Create Operation
+## Section 03 Sending a Create Operation and Resolve Operation

 Install Ion CLI and generate create operation